 At the end of Thief: The Dark Project, one of its characters muses on the future.
 “Beware the dawn of the Metal Age,” he says, looking out over the steampunk city.
 That line was contributed by Terri Brosius, one of the game's writers and designers as well as the voice of Viktoria (she also provided the memorable voice of System Shock 2's villain Shodan).
-The dialogue was , but it helped shape the series.
+The dialogue was a spur-of-the-moment addition, but it helped shape the series.
 Thief II would eventually be given The Metal Age as its subtitle, and the story of an industrial revolution overtaking the city would become its plot.

 That's how committed the original trilogy of Thief games are to their foreshadowing, and it's part of what makes them unique among immersive sims.

 In Warren Spector's post-mortem of Deus Ex all the way back in the year 2000, he used the term 'immersive sim' to describe the type of game he and Ion Storm had created.
 Deus Ex needed its own subgenre because it is, as he put it, "part role-playing game, part first-person shooter, part adventure game."
 Immersive sims are games that combine elements of other genres so you can play them your own way, with multiple paths to discover, each of which lets you jump genres as you please.
 These are the games where you can get past obstacles by talking or sneaking or killing, or sometimes even hacking them or casting spells at them or flying right over the top.